DarkLite1/backend/README.md

 ### Start the app for production

 Start the application in production mode.
-This will read the environment variables and use them to start up the graphql server on the correct port and the connections to the production databases.
+This will read the environment variables and use them to start up the graphql server on the correct port and opens the connections to the production databases.

 ```bash
 yarn start